 Like many of the beautiful snakes on this list, the eel moccasin is highly reclusive.
 It usually stays hidden in the water amongst the dense plant growth in the marshes and swamps of its native habitats throughout the southeastern United States.
 Notably, they are surprisingly docile towards humans, preferring to save their energy for their semi-aquatic prey like frogs and salamanders.

-The rainbow snake has many names, including the red-lined snake, red-sided snake, and striped wampum.
+The rainbow snake has many names, including the red-lined snake, the red-sided snake, and the striped wampum.
 As far as snakes go, it is quite large, heavy-bodied, and muscular.
 However, despite its size, it is non-venomous and mostly harmless to anything larger than the typical frog or toad.

 3. Eyelash Viper (Bothriechis schegelii)

 This is the first of several gorgeous vipers on this list, as the Viperidae family consists of a wide range of colorful, striking, and unique species.
 One of the most notable and beautiful varieties is the eyelash viper.
 This fearsome, usually electric-yellow snake has protruding, eyelash-like scales just above its large eyes.